ngen-brett/gitlab-ce/doc/development/migration_style_guide.md

 The `path` column for these rows will be renamed to their previous value followed by an integer.
 For example: `users` would turn into `users0`

+### Moving migrations from EE to CE

+In the situation when some migrations need to be moved from Enterprise Edition to Community Edition, a migration file should be moved from `ee/db/migrations` directory to `db/migrations` directory.
+This way schema number remains intact, there is no need of modyfing old migrations, but proper columns, tables or data are added in the Community Edition.